 According to dictionaries, the definition of being grateful is feeling thankful.
 Does this, then, imply there’s no difference?
 Does it mean the two are identical?

-Returning to the dictionary, thankfulness is pinned down as acknowledging that you have received benefits of some sort from another person.
+Returning to the dictionary, thankfulness is defined as acknowledging that one has received benefits from another person.

-Put simply; there are many ways to express gratitude.
-For example, becoming a volunteer with a local organization, donating to a charity, or unexpected acts of kindness, such as buying a meal for a needy person or helping out a stranger with no expectations of obtaining anything in return.
+Put simply, there are many ways to express gratitude.
+For example, you can become a volunteer with a local organization, donate to a charity, or perform unexpected acts of kindness, such as buying a meal for a needy person or helping out a stranger without expectations of obtaining anything in return.

 Conversely, there’s only one way to show thankfulness, and that’s by saying ‘thank you.’
 This is not to imply that a mere ‘thank you’ is in any way a lesser form of gratitude.
 Undoubtedly, thankfulness is a good gesture.
 But often, we get into the habit of saying ‘thank you’ without being sincere.
 It becomes an automatic reaction.